thirdweb-dev/typescript-sdk/etc/sdk.api.md

 };

 // Warning: (ae-forgotten-export) The symbol "Multiwrap" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "SignatureDrop" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "TokenERC721" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "BaseERC721" needs to be exported by the entry point index.d.ts
 //